 I’m not sure we’ve ever given out a perfect score here at RYK, but this shoe comes close.
 The attention to detail shows and it’s great to see a smaller shoe company bring something fresh and fun.

-At home on the trails and the streets, the Lems Trailhead v2 is a fantastic shoe — receiving the rare perfect score from RYK.
+At home on the trails and the streets, the Lems Trailhead v2 is a fantastic shoe — receiving a nearly perfect score from RYK.
 Treat yourself or surprise another with these great shoes.